 - You face the task of finding the best 3PL company for your business.

-- You need to integrate a third-party dashboard into your Shopify operations and won’t be able to manage everything from inside Shopify (however, there are apps to help you do this).
+- You need to integrate a third-party dashboard into your Shopify operations and won’t be able to manage everything from inside Shopify (however, there are apps to help you do this; ask your 3PL and check the Shopify App Store).

 Who should use third-party shipping for Shopify?

 Any Shopify seller with expansion plans should consider third-party fulfillment.
 Omnichannel eCommerce businesses are best served by a fulfillment warehouse that can process orders from several different platforms.
-If you’re ready for professional fulfillment, consider working with a 3PL.
-You can find a fulfillment center that’s a good fit for your business, no matter your size.
+If you’re ready to outsource your fulfillment, you can find a fulfillment center that’s a good fit for your business, no matter your size.

 Let Red Stag Fulfillment handle your shipping for Shopify

-Red Stag Fulfillment offers Shopify shipping and fulfillment services.
-We specialize in omnichannel fulfillment, with seamless integrations that link to dozens of eCommerce platforms and marketplaces.
-We even provide Amazon Seller Prime Fulfillment.
+Red Stag Fulfillment offers seamless Shopify shipping and fulfillment services.
+We work with many Shopify merchants and have a Shopify plugin for easy integration.
+At RSF, we specialize in omnichannel fulfillment, with integrations to dozens of eCommerce platforms and marketplaces.
+We can even ship your Amazon orders.

 If you’re ready for all-in-one fulfillment for your Shopify store and beyond, give Red Stag Fulfillment a call.